Cyble appoints former IBM Executive Ruchir Verma to scale operations in South India

 - Cyble appoints cyber security veteran Richard Sands to expand in North America

-Alpharetta (Georgia) [US]/Mumbai (Maharashtra) [India], April 6 (ANI/BusinessWire India): Cyble, an AI-powered, Y combinator-backed, cyber intelligence company that empowers organizations with darkweb & cybercrime monitoring and mitigation services, today announced that Ruchir Verma, former Regional Manager, Cybersecurity- South India & Sri Lanka, at IBM India Limited will be joining Cyble as the Regional Sales Director - South India and Sri Lanka.

-This news follows the recent announcement of the funding raised from the prestigious Silicon Valley accelerator, Y combinator.
+Alpharetta [Georgia], April 6 (ANI/Digpu): Cyble, an AI-powered, Y Combinator-backed, cyber intelligence company that empowers organizations with dark web & cybercrime monitoring and mitigation services, today announced that Ruchir Verma, former Regional Manager, Cybersecurity- South India & Srilanka, at IBM India Limited will be joining Cyble as the Regional Sales Director - South India and Srilanka.
+This news follows the recent announcement of the funding raised from the prestigious Silicon Valley accelerator, Y Combinator.

-"I extend a welcoming hand to Ruchir and am confident that his contributions will be instrumental for Cyble's growth.
-The strategic hiring is part of Cyble's mission to empower organizations with our advanced threat intelligence and darkweb and cybercrime monitoring capabilities.
-Ruchir's appointment is a crucial step in our ability to meet customer requirements consistently and reach out to customers faster," said Beenu Arora, Cyble's CEO and founder.
+Cyble's CEO and founder Beenu Arora said, "I extend a welcoming hand to Ruchir and am confident that his contributions will be instrumental for Cyble's growth.
+Strategic hiring is part of Cyble's mission to empower organizations with our advanced threat intelligence and dark web and cybercrime monitoring capabilities.
+Ruchir's appointment is a crucial step in our ability to meet customer requirements consistently and reach out to customers faster."

 DISCLAIMER